shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 ## Task 10 - Fine Tuning the detection configuration

 A metric can apply one or more detection configurations.
-There's a default configuration for each metric, which you can edit or add to, according to your monitoring needs.
+There's a default configuration for each metric, which you can edit or add to according to your monitoring needs.
 The new auto-tuning feature makes this distinction between anomaly types possible.
 As of now, there are five supported anomaly patterns:

 -   Spike
 -   Dip